 Urban or Rural Status

-Any school or library not designated “urban” is designated as “rural.”
+Any school or library not designated as “urban” is designated as “rural.”

 Note: Existing applicants can use the new Entity Search Tool on USAC’s Open Data website to find information about their urban or rural status.
-Watch the video walkthrough to learn about how to use it.
+Watch the video walkthrough to learn about how to use the Entity Search Tool.

-New applicants can check their urban or rural status using this guide.
+New applicants can check their urban or rural status using the E-Rate Urban Rural Lookup Procedure.

-• “U” if the school or library is considered urban
+- “Urban” if the school or library is designated as urban.

-• “R” if the school or library is considered rural
+- “Rural” if the school or library is designated as rural.

-If more than 50 percent of the schools in a school district or libraries in a library system are considered rural, the school district or library system is eligible for a rural discount.
-If 50 percent or fewer of the entities are considered rural, the school district or library system is eligible for an urban discount.
+If more than 50 percent of the schools in a school district or libraries in a library system are designated rural, the school district or library system is eligible for a rural discount.
+If 50 percent or fewer of the entities are designated rural, the school district or library system is eligible for an urban discount.

 Individual schools